dcardosomr-cmd/Fraud-Risk-Analysis/README.md

 Transaction velocity is the single most reliable behavioural indicator of fraud in the dataset.
 The fraud rate increases progressively with the number of transactions submitted by the same user within a one-hour window, reaching 100% at seven or more transactions per hour.
 This confirms that a velocity threshold of three or more transactions in 60 minutes constitutes a statistically sound hard deny signal.

-Fraudulent users transact on average every 15.99 hours compared to 56.27 hours for legitimate users — a 3.5-times difference in transaction frequency.
+Fraudulent users transact on average every 15.99 hours compared to 56.27 hours for legitimate users, a 3.5-times difference in transaction frequency.
 This behavioural gap is one of the strongest distinguishing characteristics between fraudulent and legitimate activity and should be incorporated as a feature in any risk scoring model.

-Regarding device identification, 62.88% of fraudulent transactions are submitted with a device ID present, indicating that the absence of a device ID is not a primary driver of fraud in this dataset.
+Regarding device identification, 62.88% of fraudulent transactions are submitted with a device ID present, indicating that the absence of a device ID is not a primary driver of fraud.
 However, 25.9% of all mobile transactions lacking a device identifier remains an anomaly that warrants investigation, as it may indicate a technical capture failure or deliberate obfuscation.

 **Key metrics:**